 Training for KL2 scholars has 4 key components tailored to individual goals:

 - a transdisciplinary mentoring team and an intensive mentored research experience targeted to independence

 - coursework targeted to provide either advanced understanding of analytical methods (for more advanced entering scholars) or a degree (PhD for select MDs, MSCI for clinically-oriented postdoctoral scholars who do not already have an MPH degree)

 - enrichment activities (e.g., research seminars, workshops) available through UMMS or other UMass institutions, collaborating programs and centers

-Scholars will pursue career development full-time, pursuing their independent research projects designed to launch their career, while developing the skills needed to compete for independent funding.
+Scholars will pursue career development full-time for 2-3 years, pursuing their independent research projects designed to launch their career, while developing the skills needed to compete for independent funding.